 With Caroline’s TCF French Exam Preparation in Paris or online you not only revise your grammar, vocabulary, and pronunciation in French.
 But the idea is also to be more comfortable with the TCF format, requirements and exercises while learning to manage your time.
 A preparation will allow you to be more efficient and relaxed on D-Day.

-Thanks to Caroline’s TCF French course, you will be able to anticipate certain answers, avoid traps and save time.
+Thanks to Caroline’s TCF Preparation Course in Paris or Online, you will be able to anticipate certain answers, avoid traps and save time.
 You will receive a comprehensive preparation including mock examinations or past papers, corrected exercises, and exam tips.